 WHY ANTARCTICA?

 When I found out that I had been accepted to the Antarctica trip I thought of that moment in elementary school.
-Every since hearing the story of Mr. Popper I had always dreamed of traveling to Antarctica, but everyone knew that you had to be an explorer to go there.
-When I received my email congratulating me on my acceptance to the Antarctica J-term trip I called Mr. Hickman and told him the story of a 6-year-old being inspired to travel to Antarctica, after reading a book with him in first grade, and finally getting the opportunity to live out that dream.
+Ever since hearing the story of Mr. Popper I had always dreamed of traveling to Antarctica, but everyone knew that you had to be an explorer to go there.
+When I received my email congratulating me on my acceptance to the Antarctica J-term trip, I called Mr. Hickman and told him the story of a 6-year-old being inspired to travel to Antarctica, after reading a book with him in first grade, and finally getting the opportunity to live out that dream.
 I was excited to finally become an explorer like Captain Cook and Ernest Shackleton.
 I would get to travel to the last known frontier in the world and experience what it must have been like to sail to an island only to see thousands upon thousands of flightless birds wandering the rocky shores.
 I was even excited about getting to brave the Drake Passage and Cape Horn in a small boat, exactly like the explorers I had read about growing up.
 I really was going to become an explorer!

 When I found out that I had been accepted to the Antarctica trip I thought of that moment in elementary school.
-Every since hearing the story of Mr. Popper I had always dreamed of traveling to Antarctica, but everyone knew that you had to be an explorer to go there.
-When I received my email congratulating me on my acceptance to the Antarctica J-term trip I called Mr. Hickman and told him the story of a 6-year-old being inspired to travel to Antarctica, after reading a book with him in first grade, and finally getting the opportunity to live out that dream.
+Ever since hearing the story of Mr. Popper I had always dreamed of traveling to Antarctica, but everyone knew that you had to be an explorer to go there.
+When I received my email congratulating me on my acceptance to the Antarctica J-term trip, I called Mr. Hickman and told him the story of a 6-year-old being inspired to travel to Antarctica, after reading a book with him in first grade, and finally getting the opportunity to live out that dream.
 I was excited to finally become an explorer like Captain Cook and Ernest Shackleton.
 I would get to travel to the last known frontier in the world and experience what it must have been like to sail to an island only to see thousands upon thousands of flightless birds wandering the rocky shores.
 I was even excited about getting to brave the Drake Passage and Cape Horn in a small boat, exactly like the explorers I had read about growing up.
 I really was going to become an explorer!

 Expedition destinations